Peter Howard Wine and Ag Tourism Scholarship Program

 Steps for Accessing this Scholarship and Locating an Internship:

-• Dr. Karen DeLong, an associate professor in the Department of Agricultural and Resource Economics, directs this program.
+• Contact Dr. Karen DeLong, director of the Peter Howard Wine and Ag Tourism Scholarship Program and professor in the Department of Agricultural and Resource Economics, to learn about the program.
+Her email is kdelong39@utk.edu.

 • On your own, or with the help of Dr. DeLong, locate a paid internship in the wine, viticulture, or ag tourism industry.